ydataai/ydata-profiling/README.md

 ```python
 profile.to_file("your_report.html")
 ```

-Alternatively, you can obtain the data as json:
+Alternatively, you can obtain the data as JSON:
 ```python
 # As a string
 json_data = profile.to_json()